iainsaun/DredgeBigSpender/README.md

 - Panic increases aberrations chance by a lot, risk/reward in fishing.
 - ~'Wait' option while at sea, prevents attacks but freezes panic at current level, time will still pass so fish freshness will reduce.~
 - ~Buoys slowly reduce panic?~
-- Some feature ideas out-of-scope for this mod.

 - Some QOL adjustments such as faster docking, more fish per spot, fishing doesn't increase time as fast.
+ *Crossed out feature ideas out-of-scope for this mod.*

 ## Complete
 - Fish sell cost reduced.